Frequently asked questions

 Were the local authority and partners consulted on the use of the hotel, If not, why not?

 Consultation and engagement with local authorities and MPs around the use of sites in their relevant areas is paramount to the work the Home Office are doing and they aim to provide as much notice as possible of their intention to use contingency sites.
-When a new hotel has been identified, the Home Office will write to the Local Authority Chief Executive and the MP for the area to inform them of the plans to house Asylum Seekers within the hotel/alternative accommodation.
+When a new hotel has been identified, the Home Office will write to the Local Authority Chief Executive and the MP for the area to inform them of the plans to house asylum seekers within the hotel/alternative accommodation.
 This is normally done in advance of a hotel being used, but where an urgent need for accommodation occurs, this may take place retrospectively.

 The Home Office then offer the local authority a meeting to discuss the hotel, where they are able to provide feedback on the proposed site and all related matters.
 The Home Office ensure they are actively engaging with all partners and listening to concerns with an action plan to address these in a collaborative manner.
 If a MP asks for a meeting to discuss the details of the site and current situation across the asylum system then the Home Office will engage with the MP in an effective manner.